gabeklavans/ucore-turnkey/README.md

 ```

 > [!CAUTION]
-> *Never* run scripts directly downloaded from the internet!
+> *Never* blindly run scripts directly downloaded from the internet!
 Check the contents of the script first with `curl -L turn.dabe.tech` and you should see a relatively simple one-line command (along with a shebang).